 Chicken Pot Pie with Mushrooms and Thyme

-Layers of flaky filo dough on top of this chicken pot pie transform the comfort food classic from the everyday to the elegant.
-Serve each portion with a filo triangle on top so guests can enjoy the crispy dough with every bite.
+Layers of flaky phyllo dough on top of this chicken pot pie transform the comfort food classic from the everyday to the elegant.
+Serve each portion with a phyllo triangle on top so guests can enjoy the crisp pastry with every bite.

 For the filling:

 - 14 Tbs.
 (1 3/4 sticks) (7 oz./220 g) unsalted butter

 - 1 cup (5 oz./155 g) plus 2 Tbs. all-purpose flour

 - 1⁄3 cup (3 fl. oz./80 ml) Madeira

 - 7 cups (56 fl. oz./1.75 l) chicken stock

 - 1 large yellow onion, diced

 - 4 celery stalks, sliced 1/8 inch (3 mm) thick